KristofferC/ContMechTensors.jl/docs/src/man/constructing_tensors.md

 ## Random tensors

-A tensor with random zeros is created using the function `rand`, applied to the type of tensor that should be created:
+A tensor with random numbers is created using the function `rand`, applied to the type of tensor that should be created:

 ```jldoctest
 julia> rand(Tensor{2, 3})